-Adoptive Family Screening Process
+Adoptive Parent Screening Process

 It’s really important that the family you choose is what they appear to be.
 You need to be assured that they are responsible people with good morals and a solid life.
 We agree, and we want you to place your baby with the best possible family.
 Adoptive families are hand-picked by us for you to choose from.
 All families who want to adopt a child must go through a rigorous process called the Home Study.